-The following table sets forth certain information as of [ ] for each portfolio company included in the Legacy Portfolio.
+The following table sets forth certain information as of March 31, 2013 for each portfolio company included in the Legacy Portfolio.
 The general terms of our expected debt and equity investments are described in "Business - Investments."
 Other than these investments, our only formal relationships with our portfolio companies will be the managerial assistance we may provide upon request and the board observer or participation rights we may receive in connection with our investment.
-Other than [ ], we will not "control" and will not be an "affiliate" of any of these portfolio companies, each as defined in the 1940 Act, after completion of the Formation Transactions.
+Other than as indicated in the table below, we will not "control" and will not be an "affiliate" of any of these portfolio companies, each as defined in the 1940 Act, after completion of the Formation Transactions.
 In general, under the 1940 Act, we would "control" a portfolio company if we owned more than 25% of its voting securities and would be an "affiliate" of a portfolio company if we owned more than 5% of its voting securities.